 Ordnance Survey Explorer 1:25,000 9, 20, 28, 113, 114, 127

-Published in 2015 this is an invaluable guide to help you plan and complete the route, written by the Association’s very own Sue Viccars.
+Originally published in 2015, this is an invaluable guide to help you plan and complete the route, written by the Association’s very own Sue Viccars.
 Information about local history, archaeology, geology and wildlife is spread throughout the directions which include OS mapping.
 Published by Cicerone Press.

 On leaving the coast at Wembury the route follows well-signed Rights of Way through the rolling fields and copses of the South Hams: a gentle unchallenging landscape.
 The stage ends at Ivybridge on the southern edge of Dartmoor.